andrefimenko/License_Plate_Recognition_API/README.md

 process starts.

 ### Tuning
-To get maximum efficiency from the program it hase to be tuned the optimum way.
+To get maximum efficiency from the program it has to be tuned the optimum way.
 Some adjustable values are marked with comments.
 It is always the balance between speed and accuracy, so the default values you see in the